 Much has been made recently of the liberal “war against Christmas,” but it is not just those with a bias against anything associated with religion who reject Christmas and its trappings.
 Why would a Christian—who strongly believes in God the Father and Jesus Christ—make a conscious decision to reject Christmas?

-Four reasons Christmas is not Christian
+Four reasons Christmas is not a Christian holiday

 1. Dec.
 25 is the wrong day, and it’s celebrated for the wrong god.
 Dec.
 25 is associated with many pagan birth myths—not Christ’s birth.